wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/unattended.rst

           # curl -so ~/config.yml https://packages.wazuh.com/resources/4.2/unattended-installation/templates/config.yml

 #.
-Edit ``~/config.yml`` and replace the node names and IP values with the corresponding names and IP addresses, include all the Wazuh indexer, Wazuh server, and Wazuh interface nodes.
+Edit ``~/config.yml`` and replace the node names and IP values with the corresponding names and IP addresses, including all the Wazuh indexer, Wazuh server, and Wazuh interface nodes.
 Add as many node fields as needed.

       .. code-block:: yaml
         :emphasize-lines: 4, 8, 15, 17, 27, 29